FOREX-Aussie falls after RBA minutes, pound pauses

 The Dot projections offer an indication from the Fed of where it expects its benchmark Fed funds rate to be in the future. <0#FF:>

-Against its Japanese counterpart, the dollar ticked up just over 0.1 percent to 101.97 yen, holding well above a two-week low of 101.60 yen marked last Thursday.
-(Editing by Mark Trevelyan)
+Against its Japanese counterpart, the dollar ticked up about 0.2 percent to 102 yen, holding well above a two-week low of 101.60 yen marked last Thursday.
+(Editing by Gareth Jones)

 * Polls favour Macron win ahead of French presidential debate